Bartapapa/legend/docs/pages/traits.md

 <details markdown="1">
 <summary><b>61.
 Darkvision</b></summary>
 You can see in the dark as if you had a torch in your hand.

+Bonus item: Magnifying glass (can be used to burn ants)
 </details>

 <details markdown="1">